 Literacy Connections is a charitable organization devoted to providing basic literacy education for adults and literacy support and enrichment for children.
-We are an independent affiliate of Literacy New York, and we are nationally accredited.
-Literacy Connections has two offices: the main office at 325 Main Street, Poughkeepsie, NY, and at the Hudson Area Library, in Hudson, NY.
+We provide program services in four counties in the Hudson Valley: Dutchess, Columbia, Greene and Orange Counties.
+Our main office is located in Poughkeepsie at 504 Haight Ave, Poughkeepsie, NY.
+We also have satellite offices in Hudson, NY and Middletown, NY.

 Using a state-approved tutor training method, the organization recruits and trains volunteers to provide one to one and small conversation group tutoring for people who are stuggling with literacy — both for people who know English, and those who are immigrants and need conversation skills, as well as reading and writing help.
 There is no cost for tutoring services.

 The program is student focused: the student helps to set individual goals.
 The student/tutor team is supported by professional staff.
 All incoming students are assessed by staff using NYS Education Dept. approved methods.